A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Introduction

-One such framework is the chemical reaction network (CRN) approach.
+One such framework is the chemical react{or} network (CRN) approach.
 In this framework, the three-dimensional combustor domain is divided into homogeneous zones, each representing distinct physical and chemical processes.
 Each zone is treated as an ideal reactor type (e.g., perfectly stirred reactor (PSR), plug flow reactor (PFR), or partially stirred reactor (PaSR)), depending on the dominant flow and combustion characteristics.
-The PSR reactor assumes perfect mixing in highly turbulent regions, while PFR reactors are well-suited to flow zones with a strongly dominant flow direction \cite{turns2011introduction}.
+The PSR assumes perfect mixing in highly turbulent regions, while PFR {is} well suited to flow zones with a strongly dominant flow direction \cite{turns2011introduction}.
 Previous studies have shown that CRNs can achieve computational speed-ups of several orders of magnitude while maintaining reasonable accuracy within restricted parameter ranges for gaseous combustion systems \cite{fichet2010reactor,kaluri2018realtime}.